top of page

 Today is a rainy day, so we stayed indoors :( In short, there's still so much to do in this area, but the weather just isn’t on our side...

-Sierra de Gredos, Sapin
+Near Las Chorreras waterfalls Sierra de Gredos, Spain

 I went out for a short walk and reached the waterfalls known as Las Chorreras on the Tormes River — just a few minutes' drive from the house.
 The falls are surrounded by beautiful rocks, typical of the region.